 Mid-Barataria Sediment Diversion: Engineering and Design

 Increase Atchafalaya Flow to Terrebonne: Planning, Engineering and Design

 Caminada Beach and Dune Increment Engineering, Design and Construction

-The number of awards from the Gulf Environmental Benefit Fund in the state of Mississippi now stands at 25, with a total current value of nearly $157 million.
+The number of awards from the Gulf Environmental Benefit Fund in the state of Mississippi now stands at 34, with a total current value of more than $207 million.